OmePPi; Zegerid; Zegerid OTC [OTC]

 - It is used to treat or prevent ulcers of the swallowing tube (esophagus).

-- If you are taking any of these drugs: Atazanavir, clopidogrel, nelfinavir, rifampin, or St. John’s wort.
+- If your child is taking any of these drugs: Atazanavir, clopidogrel, nelfinavir, rifampin, rilpivirine, or St. John’s wort.

 - Long-term treatment (for instance longer than 3 years) with drugs like this one has rarely caused low vitamin B-12 levels.
 Talk with the doctor.

-- If you are of Asian descent, use this drug with care.
-You could have more side effects.
+- If your child is of Asian descent, use this drug with care.
+Your child could have more side effects.

 - Signs of low magnesium levels like mood changes, muscle pain or weakness, muscle cramps or spasms, seizures, shakiness, not hungry, very bad upset stomach or throwing up, or a heartbeat that does not feel normal.